jenciso/newblog/content/blog/create-a-lab-environment-with-virtualbox/index.md

 ![](https://www.nakivo.com/blog/wp-content/uploads/2019/07/VirtualBox-network-settings-%E2%80%93-VMs-use-the-host-only-network.png)

-By default, VirtualBox creates a `Host-Only Adapter` network using this CIDR: `192.168.56.0/24`.
+By default, VirtualBox creates a `Host-Only Adapter` network, and it use this CIDR: `192.168.56.0/24`.

-This network is used to communicate with our Host (a.k.a our desktop machine) with the Virtual Machine (VM).
-To create a network for our lab environment we needed a Nat Network
+This network is used to communicate with our Host (a.k.a our desktop machine) with the Virtual Machines (VMs).
+Also, on this lab environment we needed a Nat Network, who is another kind of network.

 ----